D7EAD/EasySniff/README.md

 <br/>

-# Intended Audience
+# Intended Audiences
-The intended audience to use this program or its source code can be the following:
+The intended audiences to use this program or its source code can be the following:
   - Script kiddies on XBOX, PlayStation, or, hell... even PC!
   - Genuine people who want to learn something.
   - People who want to get ideas inspired by this tool.